Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 #### 4. What format will you use?
-- Data figures
+- **Data figures:** Figures that show raw data, relationships, or trends.
+These are the most common type of scientific figure.
-- Methods
+- **Methods figures:** Figures that illustrate a process or technique.
-- GAs and Illustrations.
+- **Graphical Abstracts and Illustrations:** These are used to summarize a paper or concept in a single image.
+They can take the form of:
   - Dense explanatory info
   - A more complex/complete story
   - A step-by-step guide

 ## Layout
 At a high level, how we arrange and compose figures impacts their comprehensibility.
+We'll discuss principles of layout that you can use to guide the viewer through your figure.

 ### Gestalt Principles
 The term “gestalt” refers to the idea that the whole is greater than the sum of its parts.
 The gestalt principles of design are a set of rules that describe how we perceive visual elements as a whole.